Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Unexpected Wedding Expenses to Watch Out For

-You’ve champagne-toasted to your engagement (a few times, because it only happens once, right?).
-After basking in the post-engagement bliss, you’re deep into the latest table decor trends on Pinterest.
+You’ve champagne-toasted to your engagement, basked in post-engagement bliss, and happily researched the latest table decor trends on Pinterest.

-It’s easy to get lost in the excitement of your wedding and just focus on the fun parts, like trying on dresses or sampling cakes.
-But before you get too far into planning, it may be worth stepping back and crunching some numbers.
+It’s easy to get lost in the excitement of your wedding and focus on the fun parts, like trying on dresses.
+But before you get too far into planning, it’s a good idea to take a breath and crunch a few numbers.

 1. Bachelor and Bachelorette Parties

-Since these events happen in advance of the wedding itself, it’s easy to exclude them from your initial budget.
+Since these events happen in advance of the wedding, it’s easy to forget to include them in your initial budget.
 But planning for these festivities is crucial, since they can come with a hefty price tag.

 Sometimes the host and guests will opt to cover the cost of accommodations and activities for the bride and groom, but that’s far from guaranteed.